jeancwhwang/Portfolio_Cyclistic_Bike-Share_Case_Study/README.md

 ## Data Analysis

-I used SQL to conduct descriptive analysis to understand the counts and percentages of the user type, rideable type, popular days to use Cyclistic, and the top 5 start and end locations.
-To do that, I created two views to run some calculations.
-One view was to understand the ride length, such as the average ride length, and day of the week.
-Another view was to get a better sense of the locations, such as the top 5 start and end stations.
+I used SQL to conduct descriptive analysis to understand the counts and percentages of the user type, rideable type, popular days to use Cyclistic, popular times, and the top 5 start and end locations.
+To do that, I created three views to run some calculations.
+The first view was to understand the ride length, such as the average ride length, and day of the week.
+The second view was to get a better sense of the locations, such as the top 5 start and end stations.
+The third view was to extract hours from the start date & time.

 For more details, please see [the data analysis file](https://github.com/jeancwhwang/Portfolio_Cyclistic/blob/main/cyclistic_data_analysis_member_casual.sql)

 ### Chi-Squared Goodness-of-Fit Test

-Also, I used Python/Jupyter to run the Chi-Squared goodness-of-fit test to evaluate whether a categorical variable is likely to come from a specified distribution or not.
-In this dataset, day to use Cyclistic, time to use Cyclistic, and the rideable type are categorical variable.
-Therefore, I run a Chi-Squared goodness-of-fit test to these categorical variables by different rider types (either casual or member) at a 5% percent significant level.
+Also, I used Python to run the Chi-Squared goodness-of-fit test to evaluate whether a categorical variable is likely to come from a specified distribution or not.
+In this dataset, the day to use Cyclistic, time to use Cyclistic, and the rideable type are categorical variables.
+Therefore, I run a Chi-Squared goodness-of-fit test for these categorical variables by different rider types (either casual or member) at a 5% percent significant level.
 The null hypothesis for these categorical variables is that a categorical variable fits a uniform distribution (equal frequencies), and the alternative hypothesis for these categorical variables is that a categorical variable does not fit a uniform distribution (unequal frequencies.).
 After analyzing the data, all results show that the variation is significant to reject the null hypothesis, which means the differences across the counts are meaningful.
-For example, for casual riders, the count of Sunday is 65,851 and the count of Monday is 37,005.
+For example, for casual riders, the count for Sunday is 65,851 and the count for Monday is 37,005.
 Based on the Chi-Square Test, casual riders ride Cyclistic bikes more on Sunday than Monday.

 For more details, please see [the Chi-Squared test file](https://github.com/jeancwhwang/Portfolio_Cyclistic/blob/main/Cyclistic_ChiSquare.ipynb)